Techtonica/curriculum/project/project-four-point-five.md

 3. Receiving and incorporating constructive feedback on a project

 ### Overview
-In this project you will create a well-designed webpage that displays one of your favorite recipes.
-It will include the ingredients, the steps needed to make the dish, links to similar recipes, and at least one photo.
+In this project you will create a Command-Line-Interface (CLI) app that

-Phase 1 of the project involves coding the structure of your webpage using HTML.
-This includes the ingredients, the steps needed to make the dish, links to similar recipes, and at least one photo.

-Phase 2 of the project involves adding styling and pizazz using CSS.
-This includes changing the font style, font size, colors, and significantly altering the layout.
+Phase 1 of the project involves making sure the proper tools are installed

+Phase 2 of the project involves making a basic CLI app that has a "complete-the-sentence" function

-Phase 3 of the project involves incorporating Bootstrap.
-You'll add a navigation bar and several other Bootstrap components of your choosing.
+Phase 3 of the project involves adding an additional feature: the CLI app can now

-Phase 4 of the project involves incorporating jQuery.
-You'll add at least one interactive element of your choosing.
+Phase 4 of the project involves

+Phase 5 of the project involves

 ### Context
 - You completed a basic HTML page in Phase 1